blakeblackshear/frigate/docs/docs/configuration/nvdec.md

 includes this support for amd64 platforms.
 An aarch64 for the Jetson, which also includes NVDEC may be added in the future.

+Some more detailed setup instructions are also available in [this issue](https://github.com/blakeblackshear/frigate/issues/1847#issuecomment-932076731).

 ## Docker setup

 ### Requirements